quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 first flight.

-Note also that the client can disable compatible version negotiation by only including the Chosen Version in the Other Versions field of the Version Information transport parameter; see {{vers-info}}.
+Note also that the client can disable compatible version negotiation by only including the Chosen Version in the Available Versions field of the Version Information; see {{vers-info}}.

 If the server does not find a compatible version (including the client's chosen version), it will perform incompatible version negotiation instead, see